ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

     (see [`rule 2`](#synchronous-execution-model) for external reactions).
     If an awaking trail emits another internal event, a nested internal reaction starts with `rule 1`.
-3. The top of stack is popped and the last emitting trail resumes execution from its continuation.
+3. The top of the stack is popped and the last emitting trail resumes execution from its continuation.

-The program and follow illustrates the behavior of internal reactions in Céu:
+The program as follow illustrates the behavior of internal reactions in Céu:

 ```ceu
 1:  par/and do      // trail 1